ritika710/2048_Game/README.md

-# 2048_Game
-2048 Game in Pygame
+# 2048 Game in Pygame

-A classic implementation of the 2048 puzzle game using Pygame.
-This project features:
+This project is a classic implementation of the [2048 puzzle game](https://en.wikipedia.org/wiki/2048_(video_game)) using the Pygame library.
+It features smooth animations and dynamic tile management.

+## Features

--Tile Management: Handles tile creation, movement, and merging with smooth animations.
+- **Tile Management:** Handles tile creation, movement, and merging with animations.
-*Dynamic Grid: Draws a responsive grid with real-time updates based on user input.
+- **Dynamic Grid:** Draws a responsive grid with real-time updates based on user input.
-+Gameplay Mechanics: Includes tile spawning, movement in four directions, and game over detection.
+- **Gameplay Mechanics:** Includes tile spawning, movement in four directions, and game over detection.

-Explore the code to understand how game logic, Pygame rendering, and event handling work together to create an engaging puzzle game experience.